erickillian/sia-labrover/README.md

 Next close out of this docker image.

 There are some issues with things running inside this docker container so modifications needed to be made.
-I made a custom Dockerfile which runs these modifications
+I made a custom Dockerfile which runs these modifications as well as a custom volume inside the docker container to store any custom code which we might want to run.

 now clone this repo onto the jetson